syncfusion-content/uwp-docs/uwp/Calendar/Blocking-Dates.md

 # Blocking Dates in UWP Calendar (SfCalendar)

-`SfCalendar` allows to block out dates so that a blocked date will look disabled, skipped in key navigation and unable to select.
+`SfCalendar` allows blocking out dates so that a blocked date will look disabled, be skipped in key navigation, and unable to be selected.

 ## Blocking out the Date Collection

-`BlackOutDates` property is used to specify the collection of DateTime that are to be blocked.
+The `BlackOutDates` property is used to specify the collection of DateTime that are to be blocked.

 {% tabs %}